pgEspiritu/GCP-Professional-Cloud-Engineer/Task-4-Optimize-Costs-for-Google-Kubernetes-Engine/Lab05-Optimize-Costs-for-Google-Kubernetes-Engine-Challenge-Lab.md

 ---

-# 🛠️ Step-by-step Solution for Task 4

----

 ## 1️⃣ Apply Horizontal Pod Autoscaling to the Frontend

 Configure the frontend to automatically scale based on CPU usage.